RemyG/remyg.ovh/site/_pages/resume.md

 I am currently contracting for Leroy Merlin, working on the company's website.

-Technologies: Java EE, Spring, PostgreSQL, Maven.
+Technologies: Java EE, Spring, Hystrix, PostgreSQL, Maven.
+Methodologie: Scrum

 **Technical Team Leader, Java EE**
 IBM Client Innovation Center, Lille, FR
 *2014 - 2017*

 I was in charge of development teams, and actively take part to developments, on Java/JEE projects:

 * project URights : portal used to optimize the collection and sharing of artists’ rights
 * project CrossLogbook : dematerialisation of pilots logbooks to optimize the maintenance of aircrafts fleets